 Temperature: This cactus requires warm temperatures, even in winter.
 It grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).

 Watering: Since the roots of Matucana celendinensis are very delicate and subject to rot, the soil should be kept as dry as possible.
 During the growing season, water your plant frequently, but allow the soil to completely dry out before watering again.
-In the winter, when it goes dormant, stop the watering.
+In the winter, when it goes dormant, stop watering it.

 Fertilizing: While it does not require much fertilizer, giving it some extra nutrients occasionally keeps this cactus healthy and prolongs the time for repotting.
 When it is not actively growing in winter, fertilization is unnecessary.

-Propagation: Since it is a plant with a solitary growth habit, it can be propagated only from seeds.
+Propagation: Since this plant has a solitary growth habit, it can be propagated only from seeds.
 Late spring and early summer are ideal for sowing the seeds.

 Learn more at How to Grow and Care for Matucana.